Skip to main content

 Under the "Self-Care Info" tab, you will find fact sheets and videos about many common long-COVID symptoms to help you care for yourself.
 These materials have been prepared by health-care professionals.

-The "Clinical Care" tab describes the services offered at the virtual Post-COVID Recovery Clinics and outlines the referral process.
+The "Clinical Care" tab describes the services offered at the provincial virtual Post-COVID Recovery Clinic and outlines the referral process.

 The "Additional Care Info" tab includes various tools, worksheets, and information to help you navigate your life post-COVID, including returning to work, financial management and managing your energy.